dannyaudian/IMOGI-POS/README.md

 Inventory deduction is controlled by the POS Profile.
 Enable **Update Stock** on each profile for branches where sales should affect stock levels.
 After an order is created the system fires an `after_create_order` hook, allowing integrators to reserve or deduct stock before the Sales Invoice is generated.

+### Handling stock shortages

+When **Update Stock** is enabled, invoices will fail if an item's quantity exceeds the available stock and negative stock is disabled in **Stock Settings**.
+To resolve this, restock the item or allow negative stock before retrying the invoice.

 ## Documentation

 For detailed documentation, refer to the [User Guide](link-to-docs) and [Developer Reference](link-to-dev-docs).